Kevinpgalligan/KevingalWebsite/pages/blog/rc9.md

 Spent an hour playing around with XMonad, a minimalist window manager.
 As I said to Reed, this was my first "how do I exit vim" moment in a while!
 I didn't configure it enough or get comfortable enough to be productive, so for now I'm back to the safety of Cinnamon.

 Paired with Sareena on her WebRTC implementation.
-It was cool to see TypeScript for the first time and to learn a bit about another network protocol.
+It was cool to see TypeScript in action and to learn a bit about another network protocol.
 Interesting parallels with BitTorrent.
 The central server in WebRTC seems to play a bigger role.